 I have previously provided feedback to the City of Adelaide on event noise.
 Do I need to still need to lodge my feedback again using this form?

 previously lodged feedback with the City of Adelaide regarding event noise to

-also lodge this feedback form.
+also respond to this round of consultation.
 By doing so, we can formally capture your

 feedback as part of this project.